A timeline of the Chicago police shooting of Laquan McDonald | WTOP

-CHICAGO (AP) — Opening statements are expected Monday in the first-degree murder trial of a white Chicago police officer in the fatal shooting of a black 17-year-old, Laquan McDonald.
-Officer Jason Van Dyke is scheduled…
+CHICAGO (AP) — A jury is deliberating in the murder trial of white Chicago police officer Jason Van Dyke nearly four years after he shot black teenager Laquan McDonald 16 times.
+Some key moments in…

-CHICAGO (AP) — Opening statements are expected Monday in the first-degree murder trial of a white Chicago police officer in the fatal shooting of a black 17-year-old, Laquan McDonald.
+CHICAGO (AP) — A jury is deliberating in the murder trial of white Chicago police officer Jason Van Dyke nearly four years after he shot black teenager Laquan McDonald 16 times.

-Officer Jason Van Dyke is scheduled to go on trial in a Cook County, Illinois, courtroom.
-He also is charged with aggravated battery and official misconduct.
-He has pleaded not guilty.

-Van Dyke’s attorneys say he feared for his life when he shot McDonald 16 times.
-Video shows Van Dyke opening fire as the young man walks away from officers with a knife in his hand.

 2014

 Oct.
-20: Van Dyke fatally shoots McDonald after responding to a call about a teenager breaking into cars.
+20: Van Dyke fatally shoots McDonald after responding to a call about a teenager breaking into vehicles in a trucking yard.
 Other officers back Van Dyke’s claim that McDonald, who had a small knife with its blade folded, posed a threat to Van Dyke’s life.

 2015

-April 15: The Chicago City Council votes to approve a $5 million settlement with McDonald’s family.
+April 15: The Chicago City Council approves a $5 million settlement with McDonald’s family.

 Nov.
-24: More than a year after the shooting, Cook County State’s Attorney Anita Alvarez announced she was charging Van Dyke with first-degree murder.
+24: Cook County State’s Attorney Anita Alvarez announces that she is charging Van Dyke with first-degree murder.
 Hours later, the city responds to a judge’s order and releases dashcam video of the shooting that shows McDonald veering away from officers.
-The footage appears to contradict the accounts of Van Dyke and the other officers on the scene that he lunged at them with the knife.
+The footage contradicts the accounts of Van Dyke and other officers on the scene that he lunged at them with the knife.
 The video’s release sparks days of protests.

 Dec.
 7: The U.S. Department of Justice announces that its civil rights division will investigate the police force, looking for patterns of racial disparity in its use of force.